 For exploring shipwrecks then yes, you should take a dive light with you.
 Wreck dives are generally deeper where there is less natural light and no doubt you will want to peer inside the dark areas of the wreck.
 What about Underwater Photography? then yes, there is another good reason to have some extra light and illuminate your subject area.
 There are many occasions during your underwater adventures where a dive light might be needed.

 Underwater Camera.
 After you have mastered your buoyancy control, you may become interested in underwater photography. a good camera might become an essential part of your dive equipment.
 Video clips, macro shots, take your pick, but there is always an interesting moment during your dive when you wish you had an underwater camera.
 Camera quality is improving all the time and with it, there is also a growing number of photo editing software to enhance your images.

-There is a multitude of digital underwater cameras on the market but, new divers do not need to go crazy with all the expensive camera accessories.
-To begin with, a basic sports camera such as a Go Pro would suffice as they are small, compact, and easy to use.
+There are a multitude of digital underwater cameras on the market but, new divers do not need to go crazy with all the expensive camera accessories.
+To begin with, a basic sports camera such as a Go Pro or even a TG6 style compact camera would suffice as they are small, compact, and easy to use.
 You will need to purchase a camera housing of course but after that, you are good to go.
-Compact sports cameras are especially good for video clips either in or out of the water.
+Compact cameras are especially good for video clips either in or out of the water.